-If you are on a secure mooring site where access to the site is via a code or key system, you must provide evidence that the other moorers on the site are happy for you to offer the boat for residential letting.
+If you are on a secure mooring site where access to the site is via a code or key system, you must provide evidence that the other moorers on the site are happy for you to offer the boat for static letting.

 You will need:

 - An insurance certificate that shows you are insured for your business activity

 - A copy of your British Marine Federation Handover Audit certificate or a copy of your full Handover procedure document

 - Proof that your mooring provider is hapy for you to operate your business from their site.
 Note: should this permission be withdrawn by a mooring operator we reserve the right to withdraw the licence

 - A copy of Hire Boat Safety Scheme Certificate

 - A copy of your gas safe certificate

 You can find a copy of the regulations that apply to each sector here